 If you live in a high termite infestation zone, getting a termite inspection before selling your house can help you pre-empt any problems.
 Discovery of termites can cause significant closing delays or even cause the sale to fall through.
 Paying for treatment and making repairs beforehand can help facilitate a smooth transaction.

-Termite remediation can be expensive.
-If you're looking for ways to save money on a home sale, we recommend going with a discount realtor.
+Termite treatment can be expensive.
+If you’re looking for ways to save money on a home sale, we recommend going with a discount realtor.

 Our friends at Clever pre-negotiate low listing fees with top agents from renowned brokerages like Berkshire Hathaway and Coldwell Banker.
 You’ll get the full service of a traditional agent for a fraction of the price!